Effective on April 27, 2015, The Department of HUD introduced a financial assessment requirement for all…

 Today many seniors are finding ways to reduce living expenses and preserve retirement savings.
-This has lead to an increase in the popularity of Home Equity Conversion Mortgages also known as Reverse Mortgages on all properties including Manufactured Homes that qualify.
+This has lead to an increase in the popularity of reverse mortgages on all properties including Manufactured Homes.

 Certain manufactured homes will qualify as a eligible property for a reverse mortgage.
 The manufactured home must be approved by the Department of Housing and Urban Development (HUD) and meet Federal Housing Administration (FHA) requirements.
 The following list contains guidelines for Manufactured homes.